mkaz/termgraph/README.md

 ### Contribute

-For feature requests or bug reports, use [Github Issues](https://github.com/mkaz/termgraph/issues).
+All contributions are welcome, for feature requests or bug reports, use [Github Issues](https://github.com/mkaz/termgraph/issues).
+Pull requests are welcome to help fix or add features.

+**Code contributions**: This repository uses the [black code formatter](https://github.com/psf/black) to automatically format the code.
+A Github Action is setup to lint your code, to avoid failures it is recommended to [setup your editor to auto format on save](https://github.com/psf/black/blob/master/docs/editor_integration.md).

-Thanks to all the additional [Contributors](https://github.com/mkaz/termgraph/graphs/contributors).
+Thanks to all the [contributors](https://github.com/mkaz/termgraph/graphs/contributors)!

 ### License